ebtc-protocol/ebtc/README.md

 eBTC implements an open and incentivized liquidation mechanism, where any user can liquidate a CDP that does not have enough collateral.
 As a reward for their service, the liquidator receives a percentage of the CDP's collateral, ranging from 3% to 10%.
 Additionally, the liquidator also receives a "Gas Stipend" of 0.2 stETH, which is previously deposited by the borrower as insurance against liquidation costs.
 See [this](https://hackmd.io/@re73/r19oq9LM2) for details.

-Anyone may call the public `liquidateCdps()` function, which will check for under-collateralized Cdps, and liquidate them.
-Alternatively they can call `batchLiquidateCdps()` with a custom list of cdp addresses to attempt to liquidate.
+Anyone may call the public `liquidateCdps()` function, which will check for under-collateralized CDPs, and liquidate them.
+Alternatively they can call `batchLiquidateCdps()` with a custom list of CDP addresses to attempt to liquidate.

 ### Liquidation gas costs

-Currently, mass liquidations performed via the above functions cost 60-65k gas per cdp.
-Thus the system can liquidate up to a maximum of 95-105 cdps in a single transaction.
+Currently, mass liquidations performed via the above functions cost 60-65k gas per CDP.
+Thus the system can liquidate up to a maximum of 95-105 CDPs in a single transaction.

 ## eBTC Token Redemption

-Any eBTC holder (whether or not they have an active Cdp) may redeem their eBTC directly with the system.
+Any eBTC holder (whether or not they have an active CDP) may redeem their eBTC directly with the system.
 Their eBTC is exchanged for stETH, at face value: redeeming x eBTC tokens returns \$x worth of stETH (minus a [redemption fee](#redemption-fee)).

-When eBTC is redeemed for stETH, the system cancels the eBTC with debt from Cdps, and the stETH is drawn from their collateral.
+When eBTC is redeemed for stETH, the system cancels the eBTC with debt from CDPs, and the stETH is drawn from their collateral.

-In order to fulfill the redemption request, Cdps are redeemed from in ascending order of their collateralization ratio.
+In order to fulfill the redemption request, CDPs are redeemed from in ascending order of their collateralization ratio.

-A redemption sequence of `n` steps will **fully** redeem from up to `n-1` Cdps, and, and **partially** redeems from up to 1 Cdp, which is always the last Cdp in the redemption sequence.
+A redemption sequence of `n` steps will **fully** redeem from up to `n-1` CDPs, and, and **partially** redeems from up to 1 CDP, which is always the last CDP in the redemption sequence.

 Redemptions are blocked when TCR < 110% (there is no need to restrict ICR < TCR).
 At that TCR redemptions would likely be unprofitable, as eBTC is probably trading above $1 if the system has crashed that badly, but it could be a way for an attacker with a lot of eBTC to lower the TCR even further.